polidore/dfg/README.md

 * The defaults are in a single JSON object lacking the `$override` field
 * Overrides are contained in _n_ JSON objects, each with a _unique_ (for a given `$type`) `$override` field
 * Overrides are not 'deep', so avoid nesting if you think you might want to override a single, nested field
-* There is a single `$override` context per `$type`
+* There is a single `$override` context schema per `$type`
-* Override contexts have a schema that is as a list of keys with exponential, ascending order rankings
+* Override contexts have a schema represented as a list of keys with exponential, ascending order rankings (bitmask-- more later)
 * At runtime, a user will request a configuration by providing the type (string) and an instance of the "context" which will be compared to overrides written to disk or a DB

 ### Overriding